Novel scaling limits for critical inhomogeneous random graphs: The scaling limit of the cluster of vertex 1

-In this section, we discuss some useful facts about branching processes.
-Note that if, in the recursion arising in the exploration of the cluster in \refeq{Zl-recur-MP}, we ignore the $J_l$'s (i.e., we ignore the effect of marks that have already been used), we arrive at the recursion \eqn{ \lbeq{ZBP-def} \ZBP_l=\ZBP_{l-1}+\XBP_l-1, } where now \eqn{ \lbeq{XBP-def} \XBP_l=\Poi(w_{M_l}(\lambda)), } and where $(\Poi(w_{M_l}(\lambda)))_{l\geq 2}$ are i.i.d.\ random variables, while $M_1=i$.
+and where $(\Poi(w_{M_l}(\lambda)))_{l\geq2}$ are i.i.d. random variables, while $M_1=i$.
 This recursion is the random walk description in the exploration of the total progeny of a branching process.
+Indeed, let

-Indeed, let \eqn{ \lbeq{T-def} T(i)=\inf\{l\colon \ZBP_l=0\} } be the first hitting time of 0 of the process $(\ZBP_l)_{l\geq 0}$.
-Then, by the random walk description of a branching process (see e.g., \cite[Section 3.3]{Hofs08}), $T(i)$ has the same distribution as the total progeny of a branching process in which the root has offspring distribution $\Poi(w_i(\lambda))$, while the offspring of all other individuals is i.i.d.\ with mixed Poisson offspring distribution $\Poi(w_{M}(\lambda))$, where $M$ is the mark distribution in \refeq{dist-mark}.
-In the setting in Section \ref{sec-cluster-BP}, we have $i=M_1=1$, so that we start from the root having mark 1, but in this section, we shall generalize as well to $M_1=i$, where $i\in [n]$ is general.
+be the first hitting time of 0 of the process $(\ZBP_l)_{l\geq0}$.
+Then, by the random walk description of a branching process (see, e.g.,~\cite{Hofs08}, Section 3.3), $T(i)$ has the same distribution as the total progeny of a branching process in which the root has offspring distribution $\Poi(w_i(\lambda))$, while the offspring of all other individuals is i.i.d. with mixed Poisson offspring distribution $\Poi(w_{M}(\lambda))$, where $M$ is the mark distribution in (\ref {dist-mark}).
+In the setting in Section~\ref{sec-cluster-BP}, we have $i=M_1=1$, so that we start from the root having mark 1, but in this section, we shall generalize as well to $M_1=i$, where $i\in[n]$.
 Further, we shall also denote the total progeny of the branching process with offspring distribution $\Poi(w_{M}(\lambda))$ by $T$.
 In this section, we investigate properties of such branching processes.

-The connection to branching processes (in particular, the \emph{stochastic domination} of the cluster sizes by branching processes due to \refeq{Zl-recur-MP}) plays a crucial role in \cite{Hofs09a}, where this comparison was used in order to prove that $n^{-\rho}|\Cmax|$ and $n^{\rho}/|\Cmax|$ are tight sequences of random variables.
-There, only \emph{bounds} on the maximal cluster size were shown, while, in this paper, we identify the \emph{scaling limit} of all large clusters.
+The connection to branching processes [in particular, the \textit{stochastic domination} of the cluster sizes by branching processes due to~(\ref{Zl-recur-MP})] plays a crucial role in~\cite{Hofs09a}, where this comparison was used in order to prove that $n^{-\rho}|\Cmax|$ and $n^{\rho}/|\Cmax|$ are tight sequences of random variables.
+There, only \textit{bounds} on the maximal cluster size were shown, while, in this paper, we identify the \textit{scaling limit} of all large clusters.